How to Find the Perfect Fitting Bra for Woman With a Big Chest

 - The portion in between the breasts should be flat on your chest.
 If you can drop a quarter in it like it's a slot, then it's not the right bra for you.
 There should be no gap between your chest and the little portion between the cups.

-If you are like me, Isabella Snow has an awesome website that gives great bras that would be excellent for those who are skinny, yet larger chested.
+If you are like me, Isabella Snow has an awesome website that gives excellent bras that would be excellent for those who are skinny, yet larger chested.
 I also have placed three of the bras she recommends for bigger chested women that I found on Amazon throughout this page if you are interested.

 Make Sure There Is No Gap Between You and Your Bra